General Dynamics F-16 Fighting Falcon variants: F-16C/D Block 30 F-16N/TF-16N

 The U.S. Navy acquired 22 modified Block 30 F-16Cs for use as adversary assets for dissimilar air combat training (DACT); four of these were TF-16N two-seaters.
 These aircraft were delivered in 1987–1988.
-Fighter Squadron 126 (VF-126) and the Navy Fighter Weapons School (NFWS) (or TOPGUN) operated them at NAS Miramar, California, on the West Coast; East Coast adversary training squadrons were Fighter Squadron 43 (VF-43) at NAS Oceana, Virginia, and Fighter Squadron 45 (VF-45) at NAS Key West, Florida.
-Each squadron had five F-16N and one TF-16N, with the exception of TOPGUN which had six and one, respectively.
+Fighter Squadron 126 (VF-126) and the Navy Fighter Weapons School (NFWS) (or "Top Gun") operated them at NAS Miramar, California, on the West Coast; East Coast adversary training squadrons were Fighter Squadron 43 (VF-43) at NAS Oceana, Virginia, and Fighter Squadron 45 (VF-45) at NAS Key West, Florida.
+Each squadron had five F-16N and one TF-16N, with the exception of Top Gun which had six and one, respectively.
 Due to the high stress of constant combat training, the wings of these aircraft began to crack and the Navy announced their retirement in 1994.
 By 1995, all but one of these aircraft had been sent to the 309th Aerospace Maintenance and Regeneration Group (AMARG) for preservation and storage; one F-16N was sent to the National Museum of Naval Aviation at NAS Pensacola, Florida, as a museum article.
 As adversary aircraft, the Navy's F-16Ns were notable for their colorful appearance.
 Most Navy F-16N aircraft were painted in a three-tone blue-gray "ghost" scheme.
-TOPGUN had some of the more colorful ones: a three-color desert scheme, a light blue one and a green splinter camouflage version with Marine Corps markings.
+Top Gun had some of the more colorful ones: a three-color desert scheme, a light blue one and a green splinter camouflage version with Marine Corps markings.
 VF-126 also had a unique blue example.

 In 2002, the Navy began to receive 14 F-16A and B models from the Aerospace Maintenance and Regeneration Center (AMARC) that were originally intended for Pakistan before being embargoed.
-These aircraft (which are not designated F-16N/TF-16N) are operated by the Naval Strike and Air Warfare Center (NSAWC) / (TOPGUN) for adversary training and like their F-16N predecessors are painted in exotic schemes.
+These aircraft (which are not designated F-16N/TF-16N) are operated by the Naval Strike and Air Warfare Center (NSAWC) / Top Gun for adversary training and like their F-16N predecessors are painted in exotic schemes.